Intelligence needs

 Domain Model

 Product-neutral domain model and async store traits.
-Scoped memory records, episodic context, historical state, lineage, recall queries, explanations, planning traces, and maintenance report types.
+Scoped memory records, episodic context, historical state, lineage, recall queries, time-travel requests, explanations, planning traces, evaluation cases, changefeed events, and maintenance report types.

 Storage Backends

-Sled-backed and file-backed stores with batch upsert, snapshot, lifecycle-aware compaction, supersession, integrity check, repair, and portable export/import workflows.
+Sled-backed and file-backed stores with batch upsert, snapshot, append-only changefeeds, lifecycle-aware compaction, supersession, historical lookup, integrity check, repair, and portable export/import workflows.

 gRPC Daemon

-Tonic-based daemon with protobuf API, HTTP/JSON admin endpoints, bounded admission control, request traces, planner metadata, lifecycle counters, and TCP/UDS/TLS/mTLS deployment profiles.
+Tonic-based daemon with protobuf API, HTTP/JSON admin endpoints, bounded admission control, request traces, planner metadata, recall-as-of queries, changefeed access, maintenance orchestration, snapshot shipping, and TCP/UDS/TLS/mTLS deployment profiles.

 Auth & Security